Policy

 The policy development process at Nova Scotia Health is governed by the Policy Framework—it's our policy on policies.
 Review the framework to learn about the details of developing a policy at Nova Scotia Health.

-Review the new framework:
+Review the framework:

-Review the new signing authority:
+Review the signing authority:

 Policy Development Checklist